 Quebec City trail running map

 No matter where to decide to trail run around Quebec City, make sure you’ve got all the gear you’ll need.
-If you’re just getting started with trail running or are looking for new friends to explore these routes with, check out MEC run crews and the race series.
+If you’re just getting started with trail running or are looking for new friends to explore these routes with, check out run crews and races.
 They’re a great way to meet like-minded people who also want to get outside.

 Photo credits: Shutterstock / onixxino, Shutterstock / Sara Borbala Balogh, Flickr / Samuel Bouchard, Shutterstock / ninikas, Flickr / Guilhem Vellut